c-blake/bu/doc/tim.md

 https://en.wikipedia.org/wiki/Anderson%E2%80%93Darling_test) testing to check this a la [fitl/gof](https://github.com/c-blake/fitl/blob/main/fitl/gof.nim), but perhaps trimmed or strongly min-tail-weighted.
-Tests like these do require independent samples which may also be tested, though the results of such tests are likely to be "Nope, not independent - by system design, actually".
+Tests like these do require independence which may also be tested, though the results of such tests are likely to be "Nope, not independent - by system design, actually".